Dhar15/CS50W/README.md

 # CS50W

-### A repo for CS50's Web Programming with Python and JavaScript.
+### A repo for CS50's Web Programming with Python and JavaScript course.

 ## Projects